dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/setup-azure.md

 You must connect your service user before setting up a dbt Cloud project, as the service user's permissions determine which projects dbt Cloud can import.

-A dbt Cloud account admin with access to the service user's Azure DevOps account must complete the following to connect the service user:
+When using Azure AD to SSO to connect to dbt Cloud, and also SSO to your MS tools, a dbt Cloud account admin with access to the service user's Azure DevOps account must complete the following to connect the service user:
-1. Sign in to the service user's Azure DevOps account.
+1. Sign into the service user's Azure DevOps account.
-2. In dbt Cloud, click **Link Azure Service User**.
+2. When connected to dbt Cloud, sign out of Azure AD by visiting the [Azure Portal](https://portal.azure.com/).
-3. You will be directed to Azure DevOps and must accept the Microsoft Entra ID app's permissions.
+3. From there, disconnect the service user in dbt Cloud, and go through the steps to set it up again.
+4. You should then be prompted for the service user's credentials.
 4. Finally, you will be redirected to dbt Cloud, and the service user will be connected.

 <Lightbox src="/img/docs/dbt-cloud/connecting-azure-devops/azure-service-user.png" title="Connecting an Azure Service User"/>